zoemeziere/Stylophora_speciation/README.md

 * admixture.sh - bash script performing ADMIXTURE from a .bed file for K2 to K15 and outputing log files and cross validation errors.

 * dadi_jobarray.sh - bash script running dadi optimisation models as a job array, using the folder structure and script developped by K. Prata (https://github.com/kepra3/kp_dadi)

+* Dxy.sh - bash script calculating Dxy from a VCF file using BCFTOOL, VCFTOOLS and PIXY.
+See https://pixy.readthedocs.io/en/latest/ for more details.